adibna/oscp-/README.md

 # Services enumeration

 FTP Enumeration
-`ftp 127.0.0.1` - Connecting to the FTP server using the `ftp` client.
+`ftp 127.0.0.1` - Connecting to the FTP server using the ftp client.

-`nc -v 127.0.0.1 21` - Connecting to the FTP server using `netcat`.
+`nc -v 127.0.0.1 21` - Connecting to the FTP server using netcat.

 `hydra -l user1 -P /usr/share/wordlists/rockyou.txt ftp://127.0.0.1` - Brute-forcing the FTP service.